HaytamIallouchen/BuildingMyOwnFramework/README.md

 What i did:
 - setting up .htaccess file to make index.php our entry and request point.

-- printing Controller and method on the window for knowledge about routing.

 - installing Twig and RedbeanPHP with composer, add data & render templates using Redbean-function and Twig.

 - support method requests, for different actions on the same url.